 - The education and engagement of students in the biological sciences.

-- Active and engaged in the pursuit and dissemination of biological knowledge.
+- Are actively engaged in the pursuit and dissemination of biological knowledge.

-- Productive and informed participants in the community.
+- Are productive and informed participants in the community.

 Why should you study at WMU?